satissssss/CapStoneAWSDevOps/ReadME.md

 Setup Apps and run through jenkins with AppDeployJenkinsfile on repo

 5. Setup different pipeline for development and production env with different branch for each:
-Create separate branch as development and use main as production in github
+Create separate branch as dev and use main as production in github

 Setup namespace for development and productiona and deploy Apps Create namespace: